cncf/wg-serverless/workflow/spec/references.md

 ## Business Process Model and Notation

 [Business Process Modeling and Notation (BPMN)](https://www.omg.org/spec/BPMN/) was standardized by Object Management Group (OMG) in collaboration with companies such as: IBM, Red Hat, Oracle, SAP, TIBCO, Software AG, among others.
 The latest version of the specification has even been [adopted by the ISO](https://www.iso.org/standard/62652.html) and provides a rich set of constructs to define workflows in a technology-agnostic way.
-One of the main advatages of the BPMN spec is that it visually defines how a workflow should look like and most importantly, it defines the execution semantics of such workflows.
+One of the main advantages of the BPMN spec is that it visually defines how a workflow should look like and most importantly, it defines the execution semantics of such workflows.
 [This article](https://www.esentri.com/bpmn-and-serverless-workflows/) describes how BPMN can be used for serverless workflows.

 <details>
   <summary>BPMN model</summary>